Grace in Christianity: Augustine versus Pelagius

-n the early 5th century, Pelagius, an ascetic who is said to have come from Britain, was concerned about the moral laxity of society that he witnessed in Rome.
+In the early 5th century, Pelagius, an ascetic who is said to have come from Britain, was concerned about the moral laxity of society that he witnessed in Rome.
 He blamed this laxity on the theology of divine grace preached by Augustine of Hippo, among others.
 He strongly affirmed that humans had free will and were able to choose good as well as evil.
 Augustine, drawing on the exaggerated statements of the followers of Pelagius rather than on Pelagius' own writings, began a debate that was to have long-reaching effects on subsequent developments of the doctrine in Western Christianity.
 Pelagianism was repudiated by the Council of Carthage in 418, largely at Augustine's insistence.
 However, what Pelagius taught was likely what has come to be called semi-pelagianism.

 In semi-Pelagian thought, both God and the human person always participate in the salvation process.
 Humans make free will choices, which are aided by God through creation, natural grace, "supernatural" grace, and God's restrictions on demonic influences.
 God continually brings the human person to real choices, which God also aids, in the process of spiritual growth and salvation.
 Semi-Pelagianism involves synergism, which is the traditional patristic doctrine.
 John Cassian, in continuity with patristic doctrine, taught that though grace is required for persons to save themselves at the beginning, there is no such thing as total depravity, but there remains a moral or noetic ability within humans that is unaffected by original sin, and that persons must work together (synergism) with divine grace to be saved.
 This position is held by the Eastern Orthodox Church and by many Reformed Protestants, and in the Catholic Church has been especially associated with the Society of Jesus.